nclandrei/nclandrei.github.io/about.md

 title: About
 ---

 Hello!
 I'm Andrei-Mihai Nicolae, a senior programmer from Bucharest, Romania.
-I am primarily doing web development, with a deep passion for Ruby and Ruby on Rails.
+I am primarily building web apps, with a deep passion for Clojure(script) and Ruby (on Rails).

 I also have extensive experience with Javascript, Go, Java, React and Angular.

-Aside from programming, I like playing the piano, writing, reading, car racing, playing tennis and football, doing carpentry and photography.
+Aside from programming, I like playing the piano, Baduk, writing, reading, playing tennis and football, doing carpentry and photography.

 I'm currently working remotely as a senior programmer at Carta.